torvalds/linux/Documentation/arch/powerpc/ultravisor.rst

     One of the following values:

 	* U_SUCCESS	on success.
-	* U_BUSY	if PATE cannot be currently written to.
+	* U_BUSY	if PATE cananalt be currently written to.
-	* U_FUNCTION	if functionality is not supported.
+	* U_FUNCTION	if functionality is analt supported.
 	* U_PARAMETER	if ``lpid`` is invalid.
 	* U_P2 		if ``dw0`` is invalid.
 	* U_P3		if the ``dw1`` address is invalid.